Mineralized tissues: Bioinspired materials

-The attractive properties of mineralized tissues like nacre and bone have led to the creation of a large number of biomimetic materials.
-Although improvements can be made, there are several techniques used to mimic these tissues.
-Some of the current techniques are described here for nacre imitation.
+Natural structural materials comprising hard and soft phases arranged in elegant hierarchical multiscale architectures, usually exhibit a combination of superior mechanical properties.
+For instance, many natural mechanical materials (Bone, Nacre, Teeth, Silk, and Bamboo) are lightweight, strong, flexible, tough, fracture-resistant, and self-repair.
+The general underlying mechanism behind such advanced materials is that the highly oriented stiff components give the materials great mechanical strength and stiffness, while the soft matrix "glues" the stiff components and transfer the stress to them.
+Moreover, the controlled plastic deformation of the soft matrix during fracture provides an additional toughening mechanism.
+Such a common strategy was perfected by nature itself over millions of years of evolution, giving us the inspiration for building the next generation of structural materials.
+There are several techniques used to mimic these tissues.
+Some of the current techniques are described here.

 Large scale model materials

 The large scale model of materials is based on the fact that crack deflection is an important toughening mechanism of nacre.
 This deflection happens because of the weak interfaces between the aragonite tiles.
-Systems on the macroscopic scales are used to imitate these week interfaces with layered composite ceramic tablets that are held together by weak interface “glue”.
+Systems on the macroscopic scales are used to imitate these week interfaces with layered composite ceramic tablets that are held together by weak interface "glue".
 Hence, these large scale models can overcome the brittleness of ceramics.
 Since other mechanisms like tablet locking and damage spreading also play a role in the toughness of nacre, other models assemblies inspired by the waviness of microstructure of nacre have also been devised on the large scale.

+Biomimetic mineralization

+All hard materials in animals are achieved by the biomineralization process - dedicated cells deposit minerals to a soft polymeric (protein) matrix to strengthen, harden and/or stiffen it.
+Thus, biomimetic mineralization is an obvious and effective process for building synthetic materials with superior mechanical properties.
+The general strategy is started with organic scaffolds with ion-binding sites that promote heterogeneous nucleation.
+Then localized mineralization can be achieved by controlled ion supersaturation on these ion-binding sites.
+In such a composite material, mineral function as a highly strong and highly wear- and erosion-resistant surface layer.
+While the soft organic scaffolds provide a tough load-bearing base to accommodate excessive strains.